yogeshsalve/WORKED_ON_TALEND_STUDIO/readme.md

 - **Project 01 - Data Generator Job**: Generates sample data using tRowGenerator and logs output with tLogRow.

 - **Project 02 - Upload CSV to Database**: Upload a csv file into database.
-- **Project 03 - UPLOAD MULTIPLE CSV FILES AT ONCE IN DB**: Upload multiple csv files into database at once.
+- **Project 03 - Upload Multiple CSV Files At Once in Database**: Upload multiple csv files into database at once.
 - **Project 04 - API TO DB**: Read api data and stored into Database.
 - **Project 05 - INCREMENTAL LOAD**
 - **Project 06 - Load a Data Warehouse Star Schema**